 There you have it!
 A quick and easy gift that is sure to awe the receiver!
 They’ll be able to use them throughout the winter and next Christmas too!
 Make sure to show off your finished napkins or show me how you like to fold your napkins in the comments below.
 Merry Christmas!

 Want more great holiday tutorials and patterns?
-Hop on over to my Poinsettia Placemat Tutorial or grab a copy of my Sashay Christmas stocking pattern and hang it with care on your gorgeous fireplace!
+Hop on over to my Poinsettia Placemat Tutorial, check out one of my Quilter’s Gift Guides, or grab a copy of my Sashay Christmas stocking pattern and hang it with care on your gorgeous fireplace!

 One other way I did mine was to starch them lightly and stand them up like a tree next to the plate.
 Love mine